txsneakerhead23/ATCRepo/supreme/README.md

 To run the bot, simply double click on "suprembotv2" in the windowsbot folder.

-If you have any questions, please contact me via email or Reddit(as explained above).
+If you have any questions about installation, how the bot works, or how successful it is, please contact me via email or Reddit(as explained above)